zllu2/iMSA_577/quiz/module8.md

 - Question 10.1: In seasonal decomposition, what is the repeating short-term cycle in the series?
   - Type: Multiple Choice (Single Correct Answer)
-  - Answer: seasonality
+  - Answer: Seasonality
-  - Choices: level; trend; seasonality; noise
+  - Choices: Level; Trend; Seasonality; Noise
 - Question 10.2: In seasonal decomposition, what is the random variation in the series?
   - Type: Multiple Choice (Single Correct Answer)
-  - Answer: noise
+  - Answer: Noise
-  - Choices: level; trend; seasonality; noise
+  - Choices: Level; Trend; Seasonality; Noise